chilah/local-weather/README.md

 # local-weather

-This prject is a simple local weather will give you a current temperature, location, humidity, wind, sunrise and sunset time.
+This project is a simple web local weather app.
+It will give you a current temperature, location, humidity, wind, sunrise and sunset time.